 Early Appalachian settlers believed that fairy rings were dangerous places that should be avoided, stating that trespassing into the forbidden ring could end in great curses upon the encroacher.

-Welch tradition teaches that fairies force morals into the ring in hopes of dancing with them, but once the person steps foot inside the ring, the person’s life will be cut premature with exhaustion, death, or madness.
+Welsh tradition teaches that fairies force mortals into the ring in hopes of dancing with them, but once the person steps foot inside the ring, the person’s life will be cut premature with exhaustion, death, or madness.

 Like articles like this?
 Then you would love Appalachian Magazine’s “Mountain Superstitions, Ghost Stories & Haint Tales.”
 Available for purchase on Amazon for only $12.99: Click Here to Preview the Book for Free via Amazon.